Hardwired Combination Smoke/Carbon Monoxide Alarm

 First Alert Hardwired Smoke/Monoxide Alarm SC9120B

-- Connects with other compatible BRK and First Alert hardwired smoke and carbon monoxide detectors.
+- Interconnect: Can be linked with other compatible BRK and First Alert hardwired smoke and carbon monoxide detectors

 - Product Dimensions (LxWxH): 5.6 x 1.9 x 5.6 in.

 How to Install First Alert SC9120B Hardwired Combination Smoke & Carbon Monoxide Alarms:

 In this guide, we'll be showing you how to install First Alert Hardwired Smoke and Carbon Monoxide Alarms.
 Here are a few items you'll need before starting the installation process: Needle-nose pliers or utility knife, screwdriver, wire stripper, wire nuts and a ladder.

 Hardwired Smoke or Carbon Monoxide Alarm Requirements:

 - 120V household electrical circuit (unswitched 120VAC)